Hybrid Modern Authentication (HMA) is implemented in the on-premises organization. This way, the users with…

 Add calendar permissions

 Add the user John with reviewer access rights to Emma’s calendar.
-Make use of the Add-MailboxFolderPermission cmdlet.
+Run the Add-MailboxFolderPermission cmdlet.

 PS C:\> Add-MailboxFolderPermission -Identity "Emma Stryker:\Calendar" -User "John Walker" -AccessRights Reviewer